Dividend Investing in Australia: Full Guide (2025)

 Difference vs. Capital Gains

-Dividends are taxed as ordinary income at the investor's marginal tax rate, while capital gains are taxed at a lower rate, depending on the holding period and the investor's income level.
+Between the two, dividends are taxed as ordinary income at the investor's marginal tax rate.
+In contrast, capital gains are taxed at a lower rate, depending on the holding period and the investor's income level.

 How to Evaluate Dividends